Farmers See the Need to Organize

 California Farm Bureau President Allan Grant traveled to major Eastern cities to explain the unfairness of the boycott.

 Farm Bureau recognized the seriousness of the secondary boycott on grapes and began to confront the challenge.
 The farm group initiated a Freedom to Market campaign to counter union efforts to organize farm workers through illegal intervention in marketing activities.

-Lyndon Johnson chose not to seek re election and Richard Nixon defeated Hubert Humphrey in the presidential race.
+Lyndon Johnson chose not to seek re-election and Richard Nixon defeated Hubert Humphrey in the presidential race.
 Analysts said Nixon received an average of 60 percent of the farm vote.
-The new president named Clifford M. Hardin as his secretary of agriculture.
+The new president named Clifford M. Hardin as his agriculture secretary.